DanielMateosLab/push_swap/README.md

 -   Instead of sorting the actual numbers, we sort the indices of the numbers in the sorted order.
 For example, if we are getting the numbers `1 89 2`, we sort them using the indices `0 2 1`.
 This guarantees we only need log2(n) bits to represent the numbers (and passes).
 -   Early exit: if we don't need to push numbers to B in a pass, we can skip the pass.
 -   For each pass, we don't care the order of pushing to B, so we can use the cheapest rotation for each target number (ra or rra).
+    -   A possible improvement is doing a lookahead of N numbers and determining the best path possible to push all of them.
+Note that this has caveats as you must decide if start pushing from the top or the bottom of the stack.
 -   After all `0` bit numbers are pushed to B, we can use `rra` to get the original order if it's more efficient.

 ## Notes about ordering and printing of stacks